Overcoming narcissist Abuse, by Elizabeth Shaw.

 So then you actually start asking them what you did wrong, you start giving them ideas of what you did wrong, you start pleading with them to talk to you. “ I hate falling out, what have I done? “ or “ please tell me what I did” all the pain and concern in your voice, they do not care how you feel, they are just feeling powerful.
 They no longer feel criticised like the felt before, as they feel the power and control have moved back onto them.
 You Daren’t.
 Stand in front of them, or switch the tv off, because you remember what happened last time, but you still want to know what you did.
 You just keep trying to find out what wrong, keep blaming yourself, sending yourself in circles, whilst the narcissist laps it up.
 You hope you’ll stumble on what it is you did, but you fail, you might even try “ I’ll cook you something special “ trying to make amends for something you don’t even know you’ve done.

-Being on the receiving end of silent treatment is very damaging to our mental health.
+Being on the receiving end of the silent treatment is very damaging to our mental health.
 With the narcissist it’s devastating.
 The silent treatment can go on for hours, days, weeks and even months.

-A lot of normal people can engage in silent treatment.
+A lot of normal people can engage in the silent treatment.
 Within a relationship, because they are genuinely so hurt, and just need space and time, to calm down, they will then talk to the partner about how they felt.
 A narcissist will do it regularly to anyone and everyone to hurt them, throw them off balance.

 It’s difficult to let go of the pain and frustration when the narcissist serves silent treatment.